 Cardboard as casing material is a very cheap way of fabrication with almost negligible cost, and it is also lightweight which can be suitable for prototype and early testing.
 However, it comes with several drawbacks such as low durability, non-waterproof, required more work due to manual cut and assembly, and inflexible design customizability.

 After taking into account the pros and cons of both options, the ideal fabrication method for the prototype would be 3D printing.
 There are three key reasons for this decision.
-Firstly, 3D printing is faster than traditional manufacturing methods such as injection molding or CNC machining.
+Firstly, 3D printing is faster than traditional manufacturing methods such as injection molding or CNC (Computer Numerical Control) machining.
 It is well known for its rapid prototyping capability which is very suited to our needs as the time constraint of the project is short.

 Secondly, 3D printing is economical in our case.
 As the casing parts are small, the 3D printing costs would be considerably cheap compared to using traditional method such as injection molding or CNC machining, although it is still more expensive compared to using cardboard.

 Thirdly, 3D printing offers more customizability.
 Designing geometrically complex shapes can be hard and expensive with other methods of fabrication, however, 3D printing takes on this challenge with ease.
 Furthermore, it is also accompanied by convenient designing software such as AutoCad.
-Table 2.3.4. shows the comparison analysis between 3D printed plastic and materials.
+Table 2.3.4. shows the comparison analysis between 3D printed plastic and cardboard.

 Table 2.3.4 Comparison between 3D printed plastic and cardboard